Tearran/audiobookplayer/README.md

 - Pirate Audio Hat ( tested with Amp and Speaker)

 ## Python App Overview
 The Tkinter App is quite simple.
 You can navigate with the four buttons of the Pirate Audio HAT.
 It needs python-vlc installed.
-For test purposes I configured the keys 'U'->A, 'J'->B, 'I'->X and 'K'->Y to use on a keyboard instead.

 ### Want to test it?
 You will need: